Litcham: Litcham Common

 In 2006 Litcham Common Management Committee put forward proposals to introduce grazing which is recommended as by far the best way of preserving this type of habitat.
 The Management Committee submitted a formal application to the Secretary of State for the erection of stock proof fencing which was approved on 12 February 2007.
 Fencing was erected in May 2008 and four semi-feral Dartmoor ponies arrived in June 2008.
 The common is divided in two by the Dunham Road and the ponies currently only graze the western half there are now plans to install cattle grids on the Dunham Road to allow the ponies to graze the whole of the common.

+Amenities

+Litcham School caters to children aged 4 to 16 and is part of the Synergy Multi-Academy Trust.
+The headteacher is Mr. S. Wilson.

+Governance

+Litcham is part of the electoral ward of Launditch for local elections and is part of the district of Breckland.

+The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy MP since 2024.